zenio/festline.github.io/_pages/roadmap.md

  - Week 1.
 Data preparation, [nbviewer](notebooks/blob/master/jupyter_english/project_alice/week1_prepare_dataset.ipynb).
 The first part of the project is devoted to preparing data for further descriptive analysis and building predictive models.
 It will be necessary to write some code for data preprocessing (web sites visits are labeled for each user in a separate data file) and training set generation.
 Also in this part we will introduce sparse data format (Scipy.sparse matrices), which is well suited for this task.
  - Week 2.
 Data preparation, analysis, and hypothesis testing,  [nbviewer](notebooks/blob/master/jupyter_english/project_alice/week2_analysis_hypotheses.ipynb).
 In the second week, we will go on with data preparation.
 Specifically, earlier we determined that a session is a sequence of 10 sites visited by a user, now we will make session length a parameter, to be further tuned.
 We will also get acquainted with the preprocessed data and statistically check first hypotheses related to our observations.
 This part will require a detour into statistics.
  - Week 3.
 Visual data analysis, and feature engineering, [nbviewer](notebooks/blob/master/jupyter_english/project_alice/week3_visual_analysis_and_fe.ipynb).
 We'll create some nice features, then you'll engineer your own ones.
  - Week 4.
-Model selection (notebook to appear in November).
+Model selection.
 Here we will finally come to training of classification models.
 We'll perform cross-validation and choose best model along with its hyperparameters.
 Also, for the selected algorithm, we'll plot validation curves (how classification accuracy depends on hyperparameters of the algorithm) and learning curves (how classification accuracy depends on the training set size).
  - Week 5.
-Online learning with SGD (notebook to appear in November).
+Online learning with SGD.
 Here we recall a concept of Stochastic Gradient Descent and try out Scikit-learn's SGDClassifier class, which works much faster on large dataset than the algorithms we tested in week 4.
 We will also beat a simple baseline in one more Kaggle Inclass competitions (the same as "Alice", but with multi-class).
  - Week 6.
-Vowpal Wabbit (notebook to appear in November).
+Vowpal Wabbit.
 Here we'll try out this fascinating library in multi-class user identification task.

 ## Rules: